njbartlett/jaxrs-osgi-extender/README.md

 * Dynamically deploy and undeploy JAX-RS applications at runtime.
 * Completely declarative... just build the Resource classes and list them in the bundle manifest.
 * No OSGi or Jersey code to write... just code against the standard JAX-RS APIs/annotations.
 * Your application bundles are decoupled from OSGi and Jersey.
-The could be used in a non-OSGi environment or with an alternative JAX-RS implementation.
+They could be used in a non-OSGi environment or with an alternative JAX-RS implementation.

 From an application developer's point of view, the extender is extremely simple to use.
 Simply build a bundle containing the Resource and Provider classes -- marked up with standard JAX-RS annotations -- and add the following two headers to the bundle manifest:

 	JAX-RS-Alias: /example
 	JAX-RS-Classes: org.example.HelloResource, org.example.GoodbyeResource

-`JAX-RS-Alias` is the URL prefix that will be used for all resource in this application. `JAX-RS-Classes` is a comma-separated list of Resource or Provider classes.
-N.B. these classes do not need to be exported from your bundle, and it is recommended to keep them private.
+`JAX-RS-Alias` is the URL prefix that will be used for all resource in this application. `JAX-RS-Classes` is a comma-separated list of Resource or Provider classes. *N.B.* these classes do not need to be exported from your bundle, and it is recommended to keep them private.

 Example
 -------